 How Senior Living is Different Than a “Nursing Home”

 Independent Living is perfect for older adults who are ready to be free of home ownership and responsibilities like yard work and household maintenance and repairs.
 These communities are best suited for older adults who are active, healthy, and desire a socially engaging retirement lifestyle.
 The comfortable home-like atmosphere of independent living helps seniors feel safe, while offering amenities like wellness programs, chef-prepared meals, cultural events, and more.

 Older adults who are concerned about health conditions that limit their ability to live alone now or in the future may want to consider a community that offers assisted living services.
 Here older adults can receive help with personal care and support with bathing, dressing, or managing medication as the need arises.
 Meals, social activities, housekeeping, and transportation are offered as well.
 Assisted living aims to keep seniors independent for as long as possible, but 24-hour support is available if needed or in the case of emergencies.
-The safety provided in an assisted living community gives adult children peace of mind.
+The safety provided in assisted living homes give adult children peace of mind.